javiereguiluz/easybook/UPGRADE.md

 ## [WIP] Upgrade to easybook 6.0-dev

-- mobi dropped as not supported since 2011
+- mobi dropped as not supported since 2011 (@todo consider re-adding)
 - use wkhtmlpdf instead of paid prince
 - `book` moved to `bin/easybook`
 - `--configuration` changed to shorter yet still clear `--config`